whitneyshine/UFOs/README.md

 ![search_function_shape](search_function_shape.png)<br><br>

 ## Summary<br>
-After launching the newly designed website, I would like to offer an area of improvement for the new design as well as two recommendations for further development.<br>
+After launching the newly designed website, I would like to offer an area of improvement for the new design as well as recommendations for further development.<br>

 **Area for Improvement**<br><br>
-Working through the filtered searches, it would serve the visitor of the website to be able to filter to their choice rather than have free form text.
-With the case sensitive nature of the filter box(es), the website surfer could miss data they are looking for just based on the premise of a misspelled word or entering the date in the incorrect format.
+Working through the filtered searches, it would serve the visitor of the website to be able to filter to their choice rather than have free-form text.
+With the case sensitive nature of the filter box(es), the UFO website surfer could miss data they are looking for just based on the premise of a misspelled word or entering the date in the incorrect format.
 Adding a Calendar option that launches a calendar to choose from that will populate the correct format in the filtered boxes would be a great functional enhancement.<br>

-**Recommendations for Future Enhancement**
+**Recommendations for Future Enhancement**<br>
+First, we need to expand the data as well as clean the text of the data.
+If we do not have clean data, the end user could question the validity of our data as well as our website.
+We need to use The Blue Book of Grammar as our guide to clean up the text in all of our data fields.<br>